 Oil that beard

 At the top of the list for me has been moisturizing my beard and the skin under it, using either a good quality oil (coconut oil is my favorite), a beard balm, or a beard oil.
 Recently, I got a few sample products from BeardGains, including their Beard Balm and Beard Oil, which can go a long way toward not only helping tame unruly whiskers, but also help soften my beard and help it smell fantastic.
 After showering, I like to start with a little coconut oil on my hands, which I then rub thoroughly into the skin of my face under my whiskers, and then a dab of beard balm (which is a bit thicker than the coconut oil), which I also rub in and comb through my beard, and finally a few drops of the company’s Presidential Beard Oil, which adds a masculine scent with a “slight spice of heat with a fruit twist and cinnamon embodiment” to my beard.
-I’ve found that by adding this moisturizing routine to my beard’s daily grooming, I end up with a soft and manageable beard, without an overly greasy or oily feeling, which helps my beard to not only look better, but to also feel better, and to alleviate any itchiness or dryness.
+I’ve found that by adding this moisturizing routine to my beard’s daily grooming, I end up with a soft and manageable beard, without an overly greasy or oily feeling, which helps my beard to not only look better, but to also feel better, and to alleviate any itchiness or dryness, and there are other kind of oils, you just need to get one of them for use it.

 Comb that beard